puleos/object-hash/readme.markdown

 *  `unorderedSets` {true|false} Sort `Set` and `Map` instances before hashing, i.e. make `hash(new Set([1, 2])) == hash(new Set([2, 1]))` return `true`. default: true
 *  `unorderedObjects` {true|false} Sort objects before hashing, i.e. make `hash({ x: 1, y: 2 }) === hash({ y: 2, x: 1 })`. default: true
 *  `excludeKeys` optional function for exclude specific key(s) from hashing, if returns true then exclude from hash. default: include all keys

 ## hash.sha1(value);
 Hash using the sha1 algorithm.

+Note that SHA-1 is not considered secure, and a stronger algorithm should be used if a cryptographical hash is desired.

 *Sugar method, equivalent to hash(value, {algorithm: 'sha1'})*